MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-version-limits.md

 > - Cancelling an in-progress job stops the update on libraries that were not processed.
 This action doesn't revert the change for document libraries where the settings update was already processed.

-## Manage Version history limits for a Site using PowerShell
+## Manage Version history limits for a site using PowerShell

 Follow these steps to manage Version history limits for a site by using PowerShell.